QuelleQim/MS3-the-reading/README.md

     with welcome header and flash 'You have been logged out > pass
 24. reviews.html > press link 'information', 'about us', 'terms', 'privacy' or 'FAQ' > should return information.html > pass
+25. reviews.html > press company mail in bottom right of footer > should open upp the device mail program with company mail typed in > pass

 ### Webpage images